anyweez/website/content/post/coding-is-thinking-practice.md

 You do not know everything you need to know right now, and that's a good thing.
 But it does mean that you're not done when you finish your bootcamp, degree, tutorial, etc. In fact in many ways it's opened doors for more things to not know.
 If you can get to a point to where that's a comfortable (or dare I say...exciting) idea, you're well on your way.

 ### Computation and programming
 Last but not least comes the place where we began: learning the essence of what it means to program.
 It is true that the more you know, the better off you will be.
 If you know about memory management and garbage collection, that's amazing!
 If you know about why we have packet-switched networks and why the internet is architected the way it is, superb!
-Does your heart start racing when you get to discuss the trade-offs of various systems prescribed by the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem), the blockchain, or general purpose consensus protocols?
+Does your heart start racing when you get to discuss the blockchain, general purpose consensus protocols, or the trade-offs of various systems prescribed by the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem)?
 How could it *not*?

 Hear me out: